-It is common for people to choose to renovate their homes starting with drywall, but there are many other alternatives that homeowners completely overlook.
+It is common for people to choose to renovate their homes starting with drywall, but there are many other alternatives that homeowners overlook entirely.

 This can leave your home lacking some personality and make it seem like a cookie-cutter version of anyone else’s home.

 Drywall is a fine enough choice, but it is not the easiest to work with.
-You need to do a good deal of mudding, sanding, and taping before you are done with it.
+You must do a good deal of mudding, sanding, and taping before you finish it.

-There are other alternatives that take far less effort to apply.
+Other alternatives take far less effort to apply.

-Below, we will outline 17 different alternatives to using drywall for you to consider when you are designing the look of the walls in your home.
+Below, I will outline different alternatives to using drywall for you to consider when designing the look of the walls in your home.

-Here are 17 drywall alternatives for interiors to bring new life:
+Here are a few drywall alternatives for interiors to bring new life:

 1. Plywood and Sheet Wood

-Plywood is easily one of the most inexpensive drywall alternatives you will find and gives your space a one-of-a-kind personality and flair without having to pay the high price of wood planks, drywall, or even veneer.
+Plywood is easily one of the most inexpensive drywall alternatives that give your space a one-of-a-kind personality and flair without having to pay the high price of wood planks, drywall, or even veneer.

 This can be paired with some wall decals to bring out a country or farmhouse chic appearance.

-Sheet wood and plywood are also both very easy to work with and are no more difficult to use than drywall.
+Sheet wood and plywood are both straightforward to work with and are no more difficult to use than drywall.

 So long as you feel comfortable operating a power drill, you will be able to install plywood.